xynnylol/vsthemes/README.md

-A place where I open source my themes.
+A place where I share my themes for visual studio code.